BenCoder1991/udacityCaptstone/README.md

     - 1. Stage: **lint-dockerfile** (failed and successful)
     - 2. Stage: **lint-dockerfile** , **build-docker-image-before-update**, **create-cluster**, **initialize-cluster**.
     - 3. Stage: **build-docker-image-after-update**, **update-cluster**
-- The pipeline can also be run as one together (in this case all dependencies need to be uncommented to allow a proper circleci job flow)
+- The pipeline can also be run as one together (in this case all dependencies need to be uncommented to allow a proper CircleCi job flow)

 ### Check against rubric
 #### Set Up Pipeline